murrowma/pybeam/README.md

     https://www.pymc.io/projects/docs/en/latest/installation.html

-Once you have installed PyMC, you must next install the Python package Cython and a C compiliter.
+Once you have installed PyMC, you must next install the Python package Cython and a C compilier.
 PyBEAM utilizes Cython to improve program speed, requiring files to be compilied.
 Cython is installed via pip or conda like other Python packages, using either:

     pip install Cython
     conda install Cython